Eccentric self-forced inspirals into a rotating black hole: Gravitational self-force for eccentric Kerr inspirals

 We note that the GSF should satisfy the orthogonality condition with the geodesic four-velocity, i.e., $a_{\alpha} u^{\alpha} = 0$.
 Interpolation will bring with it a certain amount of error which can cause this condition to be violated.
 We find empirically that we can reduce this interpolation error by projecting the force so that this condition is always satisfied, i.e.,

 This procedure allows us to create a smooth, continuous model for the gravitational self force with relative errors less than $5 \times 10^{-3}$ in the strong field -- see Fig.~\ref{fig:InterpolationError}.
+The variation in the accuracy of the model is primarily a by-product of how close a given test point (green cross) is to the data points (white dots) used to create the model.
 We note that this level of precision would not be sufficient for production grade waveforms for LISA, as we would need the relative error of the orbit averaged dissipative self-force to be less than $\sim1/\mr$, whereas the oscillatory pieces of the self-force only need to be interpolated to an accuracy of a fraction of a percent \cite{Osburn2016}.
 Our present interpolation model already likely reaches the latter criteria and a future hybrid method that combines flux and self-force data, similar to the one constructed in Ref.~\cite{Osburn2016}, can likely reach the overall accuracy goal.
 Nonetheless, our present model is more than sufficient to test our averaging procedure and to explore the effects of the GSF for eccentric Kerr inspirals.
+This will now be treated as the underlying forcing model for both the OG and NIT inspirals.